mannyb325/Proday/Tests/tests.md

-# Using the `/test` Command: Good, Better, Best
+# Using the `/tests` Command: Good, Better, Best (Java Edition)

-The `/test` slash command helps Copilot generate tests for your code.
+The `/tests` slash command helps Copilot generate tests for your code.
 The more context and detail you provide, the better the generated tests.
-Here’s how you can apply “good, better, best” to `moving_average` in `test.py`:
+Here’s how you can apply “good, better, best” to Java test generation.

 ---

 ## Good

-> /test
+> /tests

 **What happens:**
-Copilot attempts to generate a test, usually for the most recent or focused function (`moving_average`).
+Copilot attempts to generate a test, usually for the most recent or focused method (e.g., `movingAverage`).
 - **Context:** Minimal; Copilot decides what to test and how.
 - **Limitations:** May only create a basic test with default values, possibly missing important edge cases.